As the clocks change, we look at the effects daylight saving has on shift workers.

 Heart attacks increase sharply in the few weeks after clocks spring forward.
 And long term sleep disturbances may even lead to cancer and heart disease.

-Adjusting to a Change – try camping?
+Adjusting to a Change in Daylight Saving?
+Why not try camping?

 The cause of most problems is the exposure to light or darkness at the right times.
 It’s this that generally causes our bodies to produce hormones, particularly melatonin, which tell us when we should be awake and alert or asleep.